Shivansh-Bakshi/Chess-CMake-Learn/README.md

 ## Build Instructions
 Currently, only windows 10 is supported as Windows API functions have been used to display unicode symbols of the chess pieces and adding background colors to the board.
+Further, the unicode symbols do not display on the default cmd prompt of windows.
+I have used Windows Terminal for the same.
-In short, make a build directory inside the project folder, call cmake to configure in the build directory.
+Make a build directory inside the project folder, call cmake to configure in the build directory.
 Then build

 ```
 mkdir build && cd build